securityroots/dradispro-scripting/README.md

 * `find_xss.rb` - Find recent projects with XSS Issues in them.
 * `load_project_from_api` - Query a remote JSON API response to get project data and create matching Projects in the Dradis appliance.
 * `project_stats.rb` - Find which issues have been found across multiple projects and other project stats.
+* `daily_summary.rb` - Finds and outputs all of the Issues added to Dradis in the past 24 hours.

 # What does each script do?